Are you considering the idea of taking your small business online?

 - Who will maintain and upgrade site software, install new applications, customize web templates, provide technical support, etc.?

-Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your team accountable for managing these.
+Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your organization accountable for managing these.
 This will help you understand how much responsibility and work is involved in each part of the process, explain why you are asking people to take on additional responsibilities, and assist you in planning the allocation of resources accordingly.

 Congratulations!
 You have completed all of the steps of the site planning process and are now ready to start looking at options for getting your new site built.

 Hopefully, now you have a better understanding of the web site planning process and how WordPress can help you build a better business online.
 For information or help with any aspects of website design, see the other articles we have published on this site or contact us.

 We also recommend that you consider subscribing to this site, as we will be posting loads more content, resources and practical tips for small businesses on developing and implementing your online marketing strategy.

 "If you're new to WordPress, this can stand on its own as a training course and will stay with you as you progress from beginner to advanced and even guru status." - Bruce (Columbus, Ohio)